-9.2.2 Geneva Drill Results
+10.2.2 Geneva Drill Results

-Seven drill holes were completed at the Geneva area by Rio Tinto between 2012 and 2014 (Figure 40) and a summary of anomalous uranium intercepts is provided in Table 5.
+Rio Tinto completed 7 drill holes totalling 1,934 metres at the Geneva area between 2012 and 2014 (Figure 40) and a summary of anomalous uranium intercepts is provided in Table 5.

 Drill hole GEN11-01 tested a 900 metre long EM conductor located within the centre of the Geneva grid where it appeared to be structurally offset.
 The EM target also coincided with a LARC in the sandstone interpreted as a possible zone of hydrothermal alteration.
 The hole encountered Athabasca sandstone to a depth of 113.0m and displayed moderate to strong clay alteration between 82.4 and 107.8m that correlates with the resistivity low (Figure 24).
 Biotite-feldspar-quartz gneiss was moderately chlorite altered due to paleoweathering to a depth of 169.7m then was silicified with trace graphite and pyrite to the completion depth of 255.0m.
 No anomalous radioactivity was intersected by this hole.